Your Beagle is a perfect companion.

 How exactly it produces these effects is not clear.

-However, research shows that the endocannabinoid system (the system found in mammals responsible for mitigating the effects of CBD and other cannabinoids) is deeply involved in the way that we manage pain.
+However, research shows that the endocannabinoid system (the system found in mammals which helps mitigate the effects of cannabinoids) is deeply involved in the way that we manage pain.

 In 2008, a review published in the medical journal Therapeutics and Clinical Risk Management looked at the body of research on CBD as a painkiller.